openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Polyline Many Many Sampled Normals](images/intrographics_polylinemanysamplednormals.png "Drawing many many normals to fill out the polyline")

 We've just added some thickness to our polylines.
 Now let's have a quick aside about tangents, the "opposite" of normals.
 These wonderful things are perpendicular to the normals that we just drew.
 So if we drew tangents along a perfectly straight line we wouldn't really see anything.
-The fun part comes when we draw tangents on a curved line, so let's see what that looks like.  **ref circle tangents**  Same drill as before.
+The fun part comes when we draw tangents on a curved line, so let's see what that looks like.
+Same drill as before.
 Comment out the last code and add in the following:

 	vector<ofVec3f> vertices = polyline.getVertices();
 	float tangentLength = 80;